OceanBase logo

 • Minimum specification deployment

-Deploys and starts a single-node OceanBase Database and related components with minimum specifications.
+Deploys and starts OceanBase Database with the minimum specifications and related components.

 obd demo